 I finally finished Call Me By Your Name by Andre Aciman.

 I can’t say it was a real page-turner for me, which is probably why I read it over several weeks.
 I had read several excellent reviews and hoped that this book would live up to the expectations they engendered.
+(And learning how the author arrived at the title, I find it a bit contrived - I never heard of a couple using that form of endearment.)

 The narrator, Elio, a precocious seventeen year-old becomes infatuated with Oliver, who is a few years older and a summer guest of Elio’s Jewish family living on the Italian Rivera.
 Oliver is a summer intern for Elio’s father, a professor.